 Step-by-Step Instructions

-4. First Rise: Place the dough in a greased bowl, cover it with a damp cloth, and let it rise in a warm area for about 1 hour or until doubled in size.
+- First Rise: Put dough in a greased bowl, cover with a damp cloth, and let it rise in a warm spot for an hour or till doubled.

 Section 3: Tips and Advice

-• Storing Yogurt Bread: Keep in a cool, dry place wrapped in a cloth or in a bread box for optimal freshness.
+- Storing: Keep in a cool, dry place wrapped in cloth or in a bread box so it stays soft.

 Yogurt Bread Recipe